Click on a link to be taken to the entry

 requires police officers to arrest the individual that they determine to be

-when they are called to the scene of a domestic dispute.
-This removes the burden
+the aggressor when they are called to the scene of a domestic dispute.
+This

 Stalking The University of Virginia is a community of trust, in which students, faculty, and staff must be able to study, teach, and work without any fear of violence, threats, or other unwanted abuses and harassment.
 Stalking is prohibited by state law as well as by the University’s Standards of Conduct.
 Stalking is defined as behavior in which an individual willfully, and repeatedly, engages in a knowing course of harassing conduct directed at a specific person which reasonably and seriously alarms, torments, or terrorizes the person.